abhijit-buet/abhijit-buet.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Abhijit.
 I am actually from Bangladesh.
-I have completed masters of science (MSc) in Electrical Engineering from the University of Texas Rio Grande Valley.
-Before that, I have completed bachelor of science (BSc) in Electrical Engineering from Bangladesh University of Engineering and Technology(BUET).
-Currently, I am looking for Ph.D. positions.
+I have completed my masters of science (MSc) in Electrical Engineering from the University of Texas Rio Grande Valley.
+Previously, I earned a bachelor of science (BSc) in Electrical Engineering from Bangladesh University of Engineering and Technology (BUET).Currently, I am looking for a Ph.D. position.

-My research interest lies broadly in the field of Computer vision and Deep learning and their applications, e.g., BioImaging, Health Informatics, Visual Question Answering, Deep Generative Models, Human-Computer Interaction.
-I also have a keen interest in some Natural Language Processing problems like sentiment extraction, social media analysis, Information Retreival.
+My research interests lie broadly in the fields of computer vision and deep learning and their applications, e.g., Bioimaging, MRI reconstruction, Affect Recognition, Deep Generative Models, and Human-Computer Interaction.